learninglab-dev/the-resources/data/resources/tools/zoom/recording-in-zoom.md

 ## Recording to the Cloud
 Once you've configured all of your settings, start up a meeting to record in by opening up Zoom and `New Meeting`.
 Once you're in, select `Record on the Cloud` and deliver your presentation.

+## What if you're not the host?
+If you'd like to record a meeting that you are not the host of, you'll need to request permission to do so.
+Before recording you will want to open your settings (click the arrow next to your video and go to `video settings`) and enter the `Recording` tab.
+You will want to select **Optimize for 3rd party video editor** and **Record video during screen sharing**.

 ## Finding your Footage
 Once you've finished recording, Zoom will send you a confirmation email once your footage is ready to view and download.
 (Note that this might take a few minutes to a few hours depending on the length of your recording.)
 You'll get an email with the subject `Cloud Recording - Zoom Meeting is now available` with a link to view and download your footage when it's ready.